How Tuned In Companies Uncover the Extraordinary Opportunities that Lead to Business Breakthroughs

 SCOTTSDALE, Ariz., June 24, 2008–The Tuned In Process is a six-step method for creating a ‘resonator,’ a product or service that so perfectly solves problems for buyers that it sells itself.
 The process is the focus of the new book about uncovering the extraordinary opportunities that lead to business breakthroughs.

-“Starbucks, American Idol, and Google are resonators,” says Phil Myers, President of Pragmatic Marketing and co-author of Tuned In.
+“Starbucks, American Idol, and Google are resonators,” says Phil Myers, President of Pragmatic Institute and co-author of Tuned In.
 “Were these products and services created by people smarter, luckier, or born with more talent than the rest of us?
 No. These companies found unsolved problems in their marketplace and created a breakthrough experiences that people are eager to consume.”

 The authors studied the introduction of thousands of products, including those from large, well-known companies like Ford Motor Company, Microsoft, and GE; breakout bestsellers from Apple, Red Bull, and Google; and niche offerings from players you may have never heard of like National Community Church, GoPro, and Zipcar.